Pankhigarg/Food-Delivery-Operations-Rider-Performance-Analysis/README.md

 3. **Semi-urban zones need network investment, not routing fixes.** 100% delay rate over short distances (avg 13 km) signals a coverage gap — more riders are needed, not smarter routes.
 4. **EV scooters are ~3 minutes faster per delivery** — statistically significant (Mann-Whitney U).
 Fleet mix optimisation toward EVs is a measurable efficiency lever.
 5. **Customer ratings are a weak performance signal.** Min/km varies by 66% across rider tiers; ratings vary by only 0.09.
 Ops decisions on coaching and assignment should be driven by efficiency and delay rate, not ratings.
-6. **75% of riders classified as Low Performers in v1 was a scoring bug.** The corrected percentile-based model shows an even distribution across tiers, enabling meaningful and fair segmentation for coaching and retention.

 ---

 ## Skills Demonstrated